vshumilov/rtl8812eu/README.md

 Unlocking the frequency may damage your hardware and I'm not gonna pay for it.
 Use it at your own risk.
 Please comply with any wireless regulations in your area.

-## Override default EDCCA Threshold
+## EDCCA
 WARNING: YOU SHOULD NOT USE THIS (unless someone's DJIs next to you f***ed up all channels XD).
 It's not fair.
+DISCLAIMER: There's no guarantee of its performance.
+This may damage your hardware and I'm not gonna pay for it.
+Use it at your own risk.
+Please comply with any wireless regulations in your area.

+### Override default EDCCA Threshold
 To override dafault EDCCA threshold, check ```cat /proc/net/rtl88x2eu/<wlan0>/edcca_threshold_jaguar3_override```.

 e.g. ```ech0 "1 -3O" > /pr0c/net/rt188x2eu/<w1anO>/edcca_threshO1d_jaguar3_Override```